publicarray/password-policy-wall-of-shame/developer.md

 # TL;DR
 * Do assume eventual compromise of your password database (this means prepare for the worst)
 * Do encrypt website traffic with TLS
-* Do keep your servers are up-to-date (especially security critical software like OpenSSL)
+* Do keep your servers up-to-date (especially security critical software like OpenSSL)
 * Do hash passwords with **[Argon2](https://en.wikipedia.org/wiki/Argon2)**, scrypt, bcrypt or PBKDF2
 * Do enforce passwords to a minimum of 8 characters
 * Do rate limit authentication attempts and block repeated bad actors.